Yoast/developer/docs/customization/apis/surfaces-api.md

 YoastSEO()->helpers->post_type->is_indexable( get_post_type() );
 ```

 This will return a simple `boolean`.

-If you'd rather have a list of indexable post types?
-You should use:
+If you want a list of indexable post types, you should use:

 ```php
 $public_post_types = YoastSEO()->helpers->post_type->get_public_post_types();